On the arithmetic self-intersection number of the dualizing sheaf on arithmetic surfaces: Introduction

 {\bf Theorem I.} \emph{Let $\belyi: \calX \to \calY$ be a morphism of arithmetic surfaces as in \ref{assumptions}.
-Assume that all cusps are $K$-rational points and that all cuspidal divisors are torsion, then the arithmetic self-intersection number of the dualizing sheaf on $\calX$ satisfies the inequality
+Assume that all labeled points are $K$-rational and that all labeled divisors of degree zero are torsion, then the arithmetic self-intersection number of the dualizing sheaf on $\calX$ satisfies the inequality